2 Days in Porto: The Best of Porto in 48 hours

 Porto for foodies

 Food is a tremendous and enjoyable way to discover a different culture in every country.
-In Porto, there are several tours and experiences allowing you to learn more about Portuguese culinary traditions and taste some delicacies.
+In Porto, several tours and experiences allow you to learn more about Portuguese culinary traditions and taste some delicacies.

 And if you can spend 3 days in Porto…

 Believe me, 48 hours in Porto will be over in a heartbeat.
-If you get the chance to spend 3 days in Porto, you’ should dedicate’ll be able to take one of the many fabulous excursions from Porto.
+If you get the chance to spend 3 days in Porto, you should dedicate one of them to one of the many fabulous excursions from Porto.
 To know more, read my dedicated article on the best day trips from Porto.

 Wrapping things up…

 If you can only spend 2 days in Porto, you can easily discover Porto’s main attractions.
-If not all of them, fur sure many.
+While maybe not all of them, for sure many.
 Follow your heart and your interests.
 Remember that the city is busy in the high season, especially during the weekends.
 But with a bit of planning and advance booking for Porto top attractions you don’t want to miss, you’ll love the capital of northern Portugal.

 Pin for later!